 He’s also been a professional actor, musician and recording artist since birth.

 In his mid-20s Jerome was an aspiring finance professional.
 His first job in the corporate world was with a national mortgage banking corporation.
 He grew as an entrepreneur, climbing the corporate ladder until he finally reached the top position of president and CEO of the companies that he founded.

 His stay on the top ended in a hurricane of FBI investigations, indictments, criminal court appearances and finally, prison.
-He was charged with mail fraud, wire fraud and money laundering stemming from his actions years earlier while working at his first job in finance.
-He ultimately received a 21 month prison sentence and his life was changed forever.
+Later he was charged with mail fraud, wire fraud and money laundering that stemmed from his involvement 4 years earlier at his first job in finance.
+He received a 21 month prison sentence and his life was changed forever.

 Public Speaker Released from Prison